 This usually takes place over two days.
-The archdeacon's PA will provide sample outlines of interview days to help in the planning.
+The Bishop's Office or the Archdeacon will provide sample outlines of interview days to help in the planning.
+The standard questions are also circulated to the panel in advance.
 The time between shortlisting and interviews can be quite short, which is why the section 11 meeting should consider the arrangements and decide who will take responsibility for this planning.

-Day one gives the people of the parish the opportunity to meet candidates (and sometimes their spouses), and for the candidates to ask questions and get a feel for the context.
+Day one gives the people of the parish the opportunity to meet candidates (and sometimes their spouses or close friends if they are single), and for the candidates to ask questions and get a feel for the context.
 Remember this is a process of prayerful discernment both for the receiving parish and the potential parish priest: is this the person God is calling to minister here?
 However, day one is not the formal interview and candidates, though clearly 'on show', must not feel grilled!
 You don't want to put them off, so do be friendly, open and honest.
 As you plan the day, make sure you include enough opportunities for food/drinks and loo stops!
 Remember not to exhaust the candidates - so don't finish too late.
 You and they will need time to reflect before the next day.
 As before, make sure that parishioners keep the candidates' details confidential